dnparadice/PyCalc/ReadMe.md

 2) This will open a popup window with a list of all user functions.
 Select the function you want to remove and press 'Remove'

 ___________________

+### Even better user functions

+There is now a popup window that allows you to interact easily with user functions.
+Navigate to **Functions -> Edit User Functions** This window shows the current user functions in memory.
+Clicking on a function will load it into the text editor area where you can edit the function.
+After making changes click on the "Save Changes" to save or the "Cancel" button to revert.
+The real power of this window is the "To Stack" and "Run" buttons:

+- **To Stack** -- This button will load the function into the stack X position where you can type arguments then press enter to evaluate the function.
+- **Run** -- This button will evaluate the selected function.
+It will use the current value in the X, Y, Z .. positional arguments and saved variables as needed.
+___________________

 ### User Options